 Occasionally, a person faces a situation that requires doing something illegal in order to prevent serious harm.
-In such a situation, the defense of necessity, which is also called the lesser-of-two-evils defense, comes into play.
+In such a situation, the defense of necessity, which is also called the "lesser of two evils" defense, may come into play.
+(For more on this area of law, see What's the difference between duress and necessity?)

 A defendant who raises the necessity defense admits to committing what would normally be a criminal act, but claims the circumstances justified it.